fairlearn/fairlearn/docs/faq.rst

 What sort of fairness related harms can Fairlearn address?
     Fairlean is focussed on group fairness.
-    That is, minimising the difference in some metric evalulated on specified subgroups in the data.
+    That is, obtaining the minimum disparity on some metric evaluated on specified subgroups in the data.
     This is certainly not the only way of looking at fairness, though.